 The portions of this policy relating to trading while in possession of material non-public information and the use or disclosure of that information continue to apply to transactions in ADP securities even after termination of employment or association with ADP.
 If you are aware of material non-public information about ADP when your employment or other business relationship with ADP ends, you may not trade in ADP securities or disclose the material non-public information to anyone else until that information is made public or becomes no longer material.

-In certain limited circumstances, a transaction otherwise prohibited by this policy may be permitted if, prior to the transaction, the General Counsel determines that the transaction is not inconsistent with the purposes of this policy.
+In certain limited circumstances, a transaction otherwise prohibited by this policy may be permitted if, prior to the transaction, the Chief Legal Officer determines that the transaction is not inconsistent with the purposes of this policy.
 The existence of a personal financial emergency does not excuse you from compliance with this policy and will not be the basis for an exception to the policy for a transaction that is inconsistent with the purposes of the policy.

-“Restricted Persons” are those who are at an enhanced risk of possessing inside information and who therefore must exercise greater diligence to comply with insider trading prohibitions.
-This group includes all members of the Board of Directors, officers and certain senior finance, legal, HR, business development, investor relations, corporate communication and management associates at corporate headquarters and in ADP’s business units, as well as any other associates in a role that makes it likely they will have involvement with material non-public information.
-This list is updated on a quarterly basis by the General Counsel in consultation with the Chief Financial Officer and the Corporate Vice President, Human Resources.
-You will be notified by the General Counsel if you are considered a Restricted Person under this policy.
+“Restricted Persons” are those who are at an enhanced risk of possessing material nonpublic information and who therefore must exercise greater diligence to comply with insider trading prohibitions.
+This group includes all members of the Board of Directors, officers and certain senior finance, legal, HR, business development, investor relations, corporate communication and management associates at corporate headquarters and in ADP’s business units, as well as any other associates in a role that makes it likely they will have involvement with material nonpublic information.
+This list is updated on a quarterly basis by the Chief Legal Officer in consultation with the Chief Financial Officer.
+You will be notified by the Chief Legal Officer if you are considered a Restricted Person under this policy.

-No Restricted Person may trade in ADP securities during a quarterly blackout period, regardless of whether they are then actually aware of material non-public information.
+No Restricted Person may engage in any transaction (including gifts) in ADP securities during a quarterly restricted period, regardless of whether they are then actually aware of material nonpublic information.

-For certain Restricted Persons designated by the General Counsel, in consultation with the Chief Executive Officer and the Chief Financial Officer from time to time, the quarterly blackout period may start prior to the 15th day of the third month of the quarter.
+For certain Restricted Persons designated by the Chief Legal Officer, in consultation with the Chief Executive Officer, the Chief Financial Officer and Chief Administrative Officer from time to time, the quarterly restricted period may start prior to the 15th day of the third month of the quarter.

-Notwithstanding the above, a quarterly blackout period does not prohibit trading in ADP securities pursuant to a valid pre-existing 10b5-1 plan approved by ADP as described below.
+Notwithstanding the above, a quarterly restricted period does not prohibit trading in ADP securities pursuant to a valid pre-existing 10b5-1 plan approved by ADP as described below.

-Certain Restricted Persons designated by the General Counsel, in consultation with the Chief Executive Officer and the Chief Financial Officer from time to time, must obtain pre-clearance by ADP’s General Counsel or, in his or her absence, ADP’s Chief Financial Officer (each an “Approving Person”) before engaging in any transaction involving ADP securities, including, but not limited to, purchases, sales, and gifts.
-Those Restricted Persons who are required to obtain pre-clearance will be notified from time to time by the General Counsel of the applicable pre-clearance or other procedures applicable to them.
+Certain Restricted Persons designated by the Chief Legal Officer, in consultation with the Chief Executive Officer, the Chief Financial Officer and the Chief Administrative Officer from time to time, must obtain pre-clearance by ADP’s Chief Legal Officer or, in his or her absence, ADP’s Chief Financial Officer (each an “Approving Person”) before engaging in any transaction involving ADP securities, including, but not limited to, purchases, sales, and gifts.
+Those Restricted Persons who are required to obtain pre-clearance will be notified from time to time by the Chief Legal Officer of the applicable pre-clearance or other procedures applicable to them.
 Each Approving Person should consult with the other Approving Person, or his or her designee, prior to granting pre-clearance for trades.
 Neither Approving Person may engage in a transaction in ADP securities unless the other Approving Person has pre-cleared the transaction.